The Best Guide To The Floating Villages of Siem Reap Cambodia

 Now for the others

-- Double and triple entry costs.
-Make sure that you know the costs and have your driver go in with you when you get your tickets.
+Double and triple entry costs.
+Ensure that you know the costs and have your driver go in with you when you get your tickets.
 If you’ve flagged a tuk-tuk off the street, they will not help you as they stand to get a kickback if you get scammer.

 TIP: Either book a tour through a reputable company that will buy your tickets for you or arrange your transport through your hotel.
 If you arrange transport through the hotel your driver will help you.

 Visit a school or orphanage.
 Refuse to visit a school – we did.
 I had read about this scam in advance.
 This is where locals ask you to buy bags of rice for the children then pocket the money.